Flu Vaccine and HIV

 Is there a charge for the flu vaccine?

-The flu vaccine is free in Ireland if you are in an ‘at-risk group’.
+The flu vaccine is free in Ireland if you are in a recommended group as shown above.
 This includes people living with HIV.
 You may however be charged a consultation fee if you do not have a Medical Card or GP Visit Card.

 How long does it take the vaccine to work?